yashumayank/FastNeo/README.md

 cd test_run
 run_neoepitopes.sh test_sample
 ```
 The expected output files are in the test_run folder.
-Published data can be downloaded and tested using custom options:
+Here is an example that downloads published cfRNA data using SRA toolkit and runs the tool using custom options:

 ```
 fasterq-dump --split-3 SRR25143498